Senka Marić: Biography

 Marić is a breast cancer survivor, and her work frequently deals with this experience.

-She has published three books of poetry: Odavde do nigdje ("From Here to Nowhere," 1997), To su samo riječi ("These Are Just Words," 2005), and Do smrti naredne ("Until the Next Death," 2016).
-Her debut novel, Kintsugi Tijela, was published in 2018.
-It is based on the author's own experience with cancer, with the novel's narrator reexamining her childhood as she deals with illness and treatment.
+She has published three books of poetry: Odavde do nigdje ("From Here to Nowhere", 1997), To su samo riječi ("These Are Just Words", 2005), and Do smrti naredne ("Until the Next Death", 2016).
+Her debut novel, Kintsugi Tijela, was published in 2018; it is based on the author's own experience with cancer, with the novel's narrator reexamining her childhood as she deals with illness and treatment.
 In 2019, it won the Meša Selimović prize, a major literary award for novels published in Bosnia and Herzegovina, Croatia, Montenegro, and Serbia.
-Kintsugi Tijela has been translated into English by Celia Hawkesworth, and it is scheduled to be published by Peirene Press under the title Body Kintsugi in late 2022; it became the first Bosnian winner of the PEN Translates award in 2021.
+Kintsugi Tijela has been translated into English by Celia Hawkesworth, and was published by Peirene Press under the title Body Kintsugi in late 2022; it became the first Bosnian winner of the PEN Translates award in 2021.

 Marić has also twice received the Zija Dizdarević short story award, the top prize for short fiction in the country, in 2000 and 2013.
 Critics have counted Marić as part of the first generation of female writers in Bosnia and Herzegovina who are not considered outliers because of their gender.